chainstack/docs/docs/subgraphs/quickstart.md

 ### GraphQL UI URL query in the browser

 To query the subgraph using the GraphQL UI, locate the GraphQL UI URL in the subgraph details page, hover your mouse over the URL, and click the **Open** button that's displayed.
 The GraphQL UI open in your browser, where you can enter the details of your query.

-For more detailed information about the rules and best practices for writing GraphQL queries, see [Query Subgraphs](../subgraphs/query-a-subgraph.md).

 ::: tip See also